Vocational Education and Training in Schools (VETiS)

 - as part of their school studies - delivered and resourced by a school registered training organisation (RTO)

-- by enrolling in a qualification with an external RTO - funded either by the Department of Education and Training's VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification
+- by enrolling in a qualification with an external RTO - funded either by the department's VET investment budget or through fee-for-service arrangements i.e. where the student or parent pays for the qualification

 - as a school-based apprentice or trainee.